 1. The power-generating modules shall comply with the requirements on the basis of the voltage level of their connection point and their maximum capacity according to the categories set out in paragraph 2.

 2. Power-generating modules within the following categories shall be considered as significant:

+(e)connection point below 110 kW and maximum capacity of 135 kW (type EV);